 Money-back guarantee | Yes — 30 days | Yes — 30 days |

-When we pick the best value plan, we aim to get the one that provides value at a price you can afford.
-The Bitdefender Total Security plan protects five devices for only $3.00 more per year than Bitdefender Internet Security, which only covers three devices.
-With Total Security, you get compatibility with Windows, macOS, Android, and iOS devices.
-The other plans only offer protection for Windows.
+When we select the best value plan, we aim to choose one that provides value at an affordable price.
+The Bitdefender Total Security plan protects five devices and offers broad compatibility with Windows, macOS, Android, and iOS devices.
+The cheaper plans only offer protection for Windows.
+All plans include Bitdefender's proprietary scam protection, and higher-tier plans include Scam Copilot, as well as advanced protection against phishing, cryptomining, ransomware, and other cyberthreats.

 If you’re concerned about buying an antivirus that you may not like, both products come with a free antivirus plan and a 30-day money-back guarantee, so you can try them out and then get your money refunded if you don’t like them.
 Bitdefender’s free plan protects one device and is compatible with Windows.
 Kaspersky’s free plan protects one device and is compatible with Windows, Android, and iOS.
 Both free versions can scan and clean your device.